bndnio/concurrency-mini-problems/README.md

 On a network level it is the server and client, exchanging information.
 On a local level it could be a peripheral communicating with the host.
-And on a distributed level it could be multiple sensors producing data which is being consumed and managed by a database system.
+And on a distributed level it could be multiple sensors producing data which is being consumed and managed by a database system (or multiple!).

 ### Code and Runtime Characteristics